RainzCreations/about-me/README.md

 <p align="center">
 I'm Rainz, a discord bot developer and a code helper!

-:muscle:  Currently creating discord bots and small projects.
+:muscle:  Currently creating discord bots and small projects.\n
 :gift_heart:  Owner of Mercury Bot.
 ✊ Not perfect, but no one is!
 :dart:  Wasting my time to save other people's time and making there life easier 💯.